donutloop/machine_learning_doc/ml_intro.md

     * Manually select which features to keep
     * Model selection algorithm (automatically choosing of features)

+### What is weight decay

+* A regularization technique (such as L2 regularization) that results in gradient descent shrinking the weights on every iteration.

  ## Error analysis (Recommended approach)

  * Start with a simple algorithm that you can implement quickly, Implement it and test it on your cross validation data.